 We are stronger together as a unified movement than as isolated efforts scattered throughout the country.
 Together, we can amplify our collective voice, harness the power of collaboration, learn from each other’s experience, and provide mutual support.

 Unlike a traditional, top-down chapter model, members of our network are independent, autonomous entities, coordinating and collaborating with Transition US on a voluntary basis.
 As the official national hub for the international Transition Movement, Transition US is here to help your group succeed and thrive.

 The key components of our network are local Transition Initiatives, regional hubs, national working groups, our national Collaborative Design Council, Transition US, and the Transition Network.

 Transition Initiatives are the beating heart of this network.
 They are the places where more resilient local communities are collectively redesigned and rebuilt from the bottom up.
 Every Transition Initiative is fully autonomous, deciding for itself what actions to take and how best to take them.
-However, by affiliating with Transition US, they become eligible to participate on our national Collaborative Design Council and receive extra support and other benefits from Transition US.

 National Working Groups

 National working groups can be catalyzed by Transition US or emerge spontaneously from our network to address a variety of important topics related to Transition, channeling the power of common interest into more coordinated action.
 National working groups have already formed to focus on Inner Resilience, Social Justice, Politics & Policy, Transition Schools, and Local Initiative Support.
 Members collaboratively produce and offer resources like national network calls, webinars, trainings, retreats, and handbooks within their area of focus, for the benefit of the movement and based on guidance from the grassroots.
 National working groups currently coordinate their activities with the rest of our network through representative participation on the Collaborative Design Council and direct communication with Transition US.